Anurag-VK-Tiwari/rag-knowledge-assistant/Over-view.md

 **Problem :** Large language models can give fluent answers but often hallucinate or miss domain-specific facts when they don't have access to the user's documents.
 Retrieval-Augmented Generation (RAG) mitigates this by retrieving relevant document passages and conditioning generation on them.

-**Approach :** We build a reproducible pipeline that ingests documents, creates embeddings, stores vectors in FAISS/ChromaDB, retrieves context, and compares two systems: (A) baseline LLM answering without retrieval, (B) RAG pipeline that provides retrieved context to the LLM.
+**Approach :** We build a reproducible pipeline that ingests documents, creates embeddings, stores vectors in FAISS, retrieves context, and compares two systems: (A) baseline LLM answering without retrieval, (B) RAG pipeline that provides retrieved context to the LLM.
 We evaluate on a small, curated QA set from the same documents using automatic metrics and a hallucination check.

 **Contributions :**